vatsala-glory/backabse-vatsala-ex/README.md

 Some points which can be improved:

-1. Based on the API types can be more specific.
-2. The first 5 cities are hard coded. which can be moved to API.
+1. The first 5 cities are hard coded. which can be moved to API.
-3. Search component can use typeahead instead of searching full string.
+2. Search component can use typeahead instead of searching full string.
-4. Accessibility to be added.
+3. Accessibility to be added.
-5. BEM to be followed in case of css
+4. BEM to be followed in case of css